sshaar/clef2020-factchecking-task5/README.md

 Version 3.0: May 25, 2020 (Data, Baseline, and input-Test Release)
 ````

 The task is part of the CLEF2020-CheckThat Lab on "Automatic Identification and Verification of Claims".
 The current version includes the training dataset, evaluation scores and baselines.
-The test set will be provided in future versions.
+The test released with current version.

 __Table of contents:__
 * [Evaluation Results](#evaluation-results)